katholiek-onderwijs-vlaanderen/sri4node/README.md

 If a query parameter is supplied that is not supported, the client also receives a 404 Not Found and a listing of supported query parameters.

-### handlelistqueryresult

-An optional function to override the default code for building the JSON result based on the database query result.

-This function receives these parameters :

-- `req` the express.js request object.
-- `result` is an object containing the query result.

-The function must return a [Q promise][kriskowal-q] JSON output object.

-### afterread
+### afterRead

 Hook for post-processing a GET operation (both regular and list resources).
 It applies to both regular resources, and list resources (with at least `expand=results`).
 The function receives these parameters :

-- `database` is a database object, allowing you to execute extra SQL statements.
+- `tx` is a database transaction object, allowing you to execute extra SQL statements.
+- `sriRequest` is an object containing information about the request.
-- `elements` is an array of one or more resources that you can manipulate.
+- `elements` is an array of one or more objects:
+    - `permalink` is the permalink of the resource
-- `me` the return of the identify function
+    - `incoming` is the received version of the resoured (null in case of afterRead)
-- `route` the url route that originated the response
+    - `stored` is the stored version of the resource
-- `headersFn` A function of the form (field [, value]): Sets the response’s HTTP header field to value.
-To set multiple fields at once, pass an object as the parameter.

-The function must return a [Q promise][kriskowal-q].
+The functions are assumed to be asynchronuous and are 'awaited'.
 If one of the `afterread` methods rejects its promise, all error objects are returned to the client, who receives a 500 Internal Error response by default.
 It should `reject()` with an object that correspond to the SRI definition of an [error][sri-errors].
-When rejecting, an object can be provided to produce a different output.
-The object must have the following properties:
-- `statusCode` is the http status code to be returned in the response.
-- `body` is the body of the http response
-Mind you that *path* does not makes sense for errors in afterread methods, so you should omit it.

-### afterupdate / afterinsert
+### afterUpdate / afterInsert

 Hooks for post-processing a PUT operation can be registered to perform desired things, like clear a cache, do further processing, update other tables, etc..
 The function receives these parameters :

-- `database` is a database object, allowing you to execute extra SQL statements.
+- `tx` is a database transaction object, allowing you to execute extra SQL statements.
+- `sriRequest` is an object containing information about the request.
-- `elements` is an array of one or more objects.
-Each object contains two attributes:
+- `elements` is an array of one or more objects:
+    - `permalink` is the permalink of the resource
-  - `path` is the route of the request
+    - `incoming` is the received version of the resoured
-  - `body` is the JSON element (as it was PUT, so without mapping/processing) that was just updated / created.
-- `me` the return of the identify function
+    - `stored` is the stored version of the resource (null in case of afterInsert)

-The function must return a [Q promise][kriskowal-q].
+The functions are assumed to be asynchronuous and are 'awaited'.
-In case the returned promise is rejected, all executed SQL (including the INSERT/UPDATE of the resource) is rolled back.
+In case an error is thrown, all executed SQL (including the INSERT/UPDATE of the resource) is rolled back.
-The function should `reject()` its promise with an object that correspond to the SRI definition of an [error][sri-errors].
-If any of the functions rejects its promise the client receives 409 Conflict by default, an a combination of all error objects in the response body.
-When rejecting, an object can be provided to produce a different output.
-The object must have the following properties:
-- `statusCode` is the http status code to be returned in the response.
-- `body` is the body of the http response

-### afterdelete
+### afterDelete

 Hook for post-processing when a record is deleted.
 The function receives these parameters :

-- `database` is a database object, allowing you to execute extra SQL statements.
+- `tx` is a database transaction object, allowing you to execute extra SQL statements.
+- `sriRequest` is an object containing information about the request.
-- `elements` is an array of one or more objects.
-Each object contains two attributes:
+- `elements` is an array of one or more objects:
-  - `path` is the route of the request
-  - `body` is the permalink of the object that was deleted.
+    - `permalink` is the permalink of the resource
-- `me` the return of the identify function
+    - `incoming` is the received version of the resoured (null in case of afterDelete)

-The function must return a [Q promise][kriskowal-q].
-In case the returned promise is rejected, the database transaction (including the DELETE of the resource) is rolled back.
-The function should `reject()` its promise with an object that correspond to the SRI definition of an [error][sri-errors].
-If any of the functions rejects its promise the client receives 409 Conflict by default, an a combination of all error objects in the response body.
-When rejecting, an object can be provided to produce a different output.
-The object must have the following properties:
-- `statusCode` is the http status code to be returned in the response.
-- `body` is the body of the http response
+    - `stored` is the stored version of the resource

-### authenticate

-This function handles authentication of the current user.
-This function receives these parameters :

-- `req` the express.js request object.
-- `res` the express.js response object.
-- `next` a function that can be called to delegate response handling to the next handler in the chain.

-### checkAuthentication

-If this function is configured it takes precedence over #authenticate for read (GET) operations.
-This must be accompanied by the #postAuthenticationFailed function.

-The difference with authenticate is that this function tries to authenticate the user but continues regardless of whether there's a valid user or not.
-If there's a valid user it puts it in the req object for subsequent checks.

-- `req` the express.js request object.
-- `res` the express.js response object.
-- `next` a function that can be called to delegate response handling to the next handler in the chain.

-### postAuthenticationFailed

-This function is called if the read (GET) operation didn't succeed because of permission issues.

-If there's a valid user, then the user is not authorized.
-If there's no user, then it's not authenticated.

-The error can be used to send a specific error.

-- `req` the express.js request object.
-- `res` the express.js response object.
-- `user` a function that can be called to delegate response handling to the next handler in the chain.
-- `error` a function that can be called to delegate response handling to the next handler in the chain.

-### identify

-This function determines the /me resource.
-The same information is also passed into `query` functions as an argument.
-It receives these parameter :

-- `req` the express.js request object, allowing you to analyze any headers on the request.
-- `database` a database obejct, allowing you to perform queries.

-The function must return a [Q promise][kriskowal-q], with the `me` object.
-This will be returned in the body of a request to /me, and it will also be passed into your `secure` functions.
+The functions are assumed to be asynchronuous and are 'awaited'.

 ## resource specific configuration variables